 Yes, this lady has been nesting for a while.
 I feel a little at peace today because I bought 20 items off of our Amazon Baby Registry with a 15% Amazon Mom discount.
 Before I get into the details of Amazon, let me write about Target first.

 Note: This post was written in January 2014.
 Things may have changed since then.
 Also, the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.
+If you find my post helpful, please support this blog by clicking on the appropriate links to make your purchases.

 I’ve always liked Target (don’t want to comment about the controversies here).
 With regard to the registry, they give you a 10% completion discount and let you use the 10% discount twice, once online and once at the store.
 If you also have their RedCard, you get an additional 5% which makes it the same as Amazon (that gives you a 10% registry completion discount but you get an additional 5% if you have the Amazon Mom membership) and you get to use it twice.
 Note though that if you use a Target gift card to make your purchases, your additional 5% may not apply.
 I am a little ambiguous on this.